splunk/eventgen/README.md

 To get you started, please setup a documentation

-If you are a Splunk employee with access to Splunk internal network use:
+### Tutorial

-* Splunk internal Eventgen Documentation: go/eventgendocs
+Documentation is packaged through [Gitbook](https://www.gitbook.com/).
-Otherwise use:
+It is free to use and easy to install [Installation Guide](https://toolchain.gitbook.com/setup.html).
-* Install "Gitbook" and serve the documentation directory
+Once you have Gitbook installed, run Gitbook to serve documentation directory.

-## Past Contributors
+### Contributing

-Please not CONTRIB.md for the list of contributors.
+Please note [CONTRIBUTING.md](CONTRIBUTING.md).
+You can also find past and current contributors in the document.

-## License
+### License

 The Splunk Event Generator is licensed under the Apache License 2.0.
-Details can be found in the LICENSE file.
+Details can be found in the [LICENSE](LICENSE) file.

-## Support
+### Support

 This software is released as-is.
 Splunk provides no warranty and no support on this software.
-If you have any issues with the software, please feel free to reach out to the current maintainers.

-Thank you.
+If you have any issues with the software, please feel free to reach out to the current maintainers and we would be happy to help you.